 Being born with a disability and being kept in the dark about it for 46 years, meant there would be no getting away from my emotions being impacted.

 My thinking none of us knew what was wrong softened the blow and I could cope with that.
-Imagine then finding out at around the age of 48 years that there was a diagnosis.
-I was even more exposed, than I thought I was.
+Imagine then finding out at around the age of 48 years there was a diagnosis.
+I all of a sudden became even more exposed than I thought I was.

 Through my writing, I am able to find an understanding on each of my experiences.
 My writing has allowed me to make sense of the early years up to this point, for me to rationale my experiences.
 For the first time I am finally able to make sense of my experiences.